nknorg/nkn-shell-daemon/README.md

 ## Get Started

-The fastest way to get started is to run `nshd` with `--session` argument and use one of the following client:
+The fastest way to get started is to run `nshd` with one of the following
+client:

 * [http://nsh.nkn.org](http://nsh.nkn.org) (source: [nkn-shell-client-xterm](https://github.com/nknorg/nkn-shell-client-xterm))